-In September 1678, Biggs received from customs officials a commission as comptroller and surveyor general of customs in Albemarle County, and by February 1679 he was back in Albemarle County attempting to exercise that commission.
+In September of 1678, Biggs received from customs officials a commission as Comptroller and Surveyor General of Customs in Albemarle County, and by February of 1679 he was back in Albemarle County attempting to exercise that commission.

 Culpeper took exception to Biggs trying to take upon himself all functions of the king's affairs including entering and clearing vessels since the latter task was that of the collector.
 Culpeper tore down the notice to this effect which Biggs had posted and put up a notice of his own addressed to all inhabitants of Albemarle County and stating that he would seize and bring to trial anyone who attempted to clear their vessels through Biggs.

-On February 5, 1679, the Lords Proprietors appointed John Harvey president of the Grand Council to act as governor of Albemaarle County until the arrival of Seth Sothell, a Proprietor who had been sent to be governor but was captured en route by Algerian pirates and was still their prisoner.
+On February 5, 1679, the Lords Proprietors appointed John Harvey as President of the Executive Council to act as governor of Albemaarle County until the arrival of Seth Sothell, a new Lords Proprietor who had been sent to be governor but was captured en route by Algerian pirates and was still their prisoner.
 The instructions given Harvey were much the same as those sent to previous governors.

-From the spring 1672 departure of Governor Carteret until the arrival of the commission of president of the Grand Council for John Harvey in 1679, the Lords Proprietors were not in control of Albemarle County, either in theory or in practice.
-Even after 1679 they had but little control since those who had been in power following the overthrow of Miller managed to acquire many of the positions in the new government.
+From the spring 1672 departure of Governor Peter Carteret until the arrival of the commission of President of the Executive Council for John Harvey in 1679, the Lords Proprietors were not in control of Albemarle County, either in theory or in practice.
+Even after 1679 they had but little control since those who had been in power following the overthrow of Thomas Miller managed to acquire many of the important positions in the new government.